Rohit-panda4/baseline-migrator-proAi/README.md

 ---

+## 🌟 Project Status

+**✅ Active & Maintained (June 2024)**

+The AI engine has been successfully migrated to the latest Google Gemini SDK (`@google/genai`) and now uses the `gemini-2.5-flash` model for faster and more accurate suggestions.
+All systems are fully operational.

+---

 ## ✨ Key Features

--   **🤖 AI-Powered Migrations**: Leverages Google Gemini for intelligent, context-aware code migration suggestions.
+-   **🤖 AI-Powered Migrations**: Leverages the official `@google/genai` SDK with the powerful `gemini-2.5-flash` model for intelligent, context-aware code migration suggestions.
 -   **🔍 AST-Based Pattern Detection**: Uses Abstract Syntax Tree (AST) analysis to detect **over 15 common legacy JavaScript patterns.**
 -   **📊 Baseline Compatibility Data**: Cross-references findings with a database of **over 279 web features** to check for modern browser compatibility (the "Baseline").
 -   **💻 Interactive Web Interface**: A user-friendly web UI for analyzing code directly in your browser.